Rajiv van La Parra

 Rajiv Ramon van La Parra (born 4 June 1991) is a Dutch professional footballer.
-A winger, he can also play as a striker.
-At international level, he has represented the Netherlands U21.
+A winger, he can also play as a striker for Beerschot.
+At the international level, he has represented the Netherlands U21.

 Van La Parra played his first senior games in France with Caen before returning to the Netherlands in 2011 for a three-season-long stay with SC Heerenveen.
 In June 2014, he moved to England to join Wolverhampton Wanderers, who loaned him to Brighton & Hove Albion and Huddersfield Town before he joined the latter in 2016.

 Club career

 Caen

 Van La Parra is a product of the Feyenoord youth system, but made his senior debut instead for French Ligue 1 club Caen on 8 November 2008, having agreed a four-year contract in June 2008.
 He cited the potential to reach the highest level while playing in France as the reason for his transfer.

 The right winger made only two appearances for Caen's first team during his first season, and the club ended the campaign being relegated.
 Despite this relegation, Van La Parra would make only a further eight appearances as the team won promotion back to the top flight, but did register his first senior goal; against Guingamp on 5 April 2009.
 During these seasons, he instead gained playing time in Caen's second team that competed in the Championnat de France amateur.